salman-rafique/azure-site-extension-manager/README.md

 # AppDynamics Azure Site Extension Manager
-AppDynamicd Azure Site Extension Manager is a powershell script to manage or automate AppDynamics .NET agent installation on Azure WebApps.
+AppDynamicd Azure Site Extension Manager is a powershell script to manage AppDynamics .NET agent installation on Azure WebApps.
 Manual installation steps are explained in folllowing document- https://docs.appdynamics.com/display/PRO43/Install+the+AppDynamics+Azure+Site+Extension

 This script makes use of azure powershell cmdlets and kudu rest api.
 It provides an easy way to manage AppD Azure site extension.
 Presently the script supports following operations-